jedcrandall/jedcrandall.github.com/courses/cse468fall2022/hw1part2.md

 every assignment will have a different Google Forms link to use.
 Try to avoid including any whitespace or newline characters, but the grading script should do a good job of removing them anyway.
 There will be a lot of dash characters ('-') in your plaintext, leave them in there.
+As stated above, both plaintexts you submit should be printable ASCII with no whitespace in them, so if you get unprintable characters or tabs or anything like that you have a bug in your code.